pandian4github/distributed-kv-store/README.md

 #### Checking the output
 The shell gives the outputs of the commands.
-The logs of the clients or servers can be checked in logs/server<serverID>.log or logs/client<clientID>.log
+The server and client logs can be checked in the following files:

+	logs/server[serverId].log
+	logs/client[clientId].log

 ### Code Details

 	The file master.go contains the code of the master process.
 	The file server.go contains the code of the server process.
 	The file client.go contains the code of the client process.
 	The file util/util.go contains the common utilities like the logic for total ordering of events, creating RPC connections, etc.
 	The file shared/shared_structs.go mostly contains the arguments that are passed during the RPC calls between different processes.